Sedgwick County K-9 helps brings closure to fire search - NewsBreak

 Sedgwick County K-9 helps brings closure to fire search

 WICHITA, Kan.
-(KSNW) — Saturday’s deadly fire off W Murdock St and N Market St has no more victims, according to the Wichita Fire Department.
+(KSNW) — Saturday’s deadly fire off Murdock Street and Market Street has no more victims, according to the Wichita Fire Department.

-After fire search crews found one male victim, there remained concern that more people could have been trapped inside the blaze.
+After fire search crews found one male victim, there was concern that more people could have been trapped inside the blaze.

 “Our K-9 team actually is fantastic.
-It’s the largest K-9 team in the region,” said deputy director of Sedgwick County communications, Jonathan Marr.
+It’s the largest K-9 team in the region,” said Jonathan Marr, deputy director for Sedgwick County Emergency Management.
 “Quite frankly, it wouldn’t.
 Like if we didn’t have a volunteer K-9 search team, we wouldn’t have this capability.”

 Marr says the all-volunteer handlers make it happen.

-“So we just take them to the location to where we want them to work.
-We give them the command, and they go immediately,” said Sedgwick County K-9 team leader Wayne Leach.
+“So we just take them to the location where we want them to work.
+We give them the command, and they go immediately,” said Wayne Leach, Sedgwick County K-9 team leader.
 “So the dogs have a desired drive which is a desire for reward, and we pick the right dogs, and we train often.”

 The K-9 team is successful in helping fire, police and others in the area in case of disaster.
 And it’s the volunteer handlers that continue to work the dogs at least eight hours a week that make it happen.